Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Performance of deconvolution reconstruction method under large dynamic range of charge and different scintillation time profiles

 Liquid scintillator is a commonly used detection medium in nuclear and particle physics experiments.
 When an incident particle deposits energy in the scintillator, it induces ionization or excitation of the solvent molecules.
 Through a series of complex energy transfer processes~\cite{Zhang:2020mqz}, scintillation photons are ultimately produced.
 The scintillation emission process is not governed by a single time constant, but typically exhibits a composite decay consisting of multiple fast and slow components.
 Experimental studies have shown that the time response characteristics of liquid scintillator can be described by a multi-exponential model:

 where $\tau_i$ is the decay time constant of the $i^{th}$ scintillation component, and $q_i$ represents its relative fraction, with the sum over all components normalized to 1, i.e., $\textstyle\sum_{i}{q_i}=1$.
-Table~\ref{table:time properties} summarizes the time response parameters and corresponding liquid scintillator formulations reported in several experimental studies~\cite{MarrodanUndagoitia:2009kq,OKeeffe:2011dex,Elisei:1997tw,Li_2011,Steiger:2024nes}.
+Table~\ref{table:time properties} summarizes the time response parameters and corresponding liquid scintillator formulations reported in several experimental studies~\cite{MarrodanUndagoitia:2009kq,OKeeffe:2011dex,Elisei:1997tw}.
+Additionally, there are many other similar measurements~\cite{Li_2011,Steiger:2024nes}.

 On the other hand, the scintillation time response of liquid scintillator exhibits particle dependence, meaning that the relative proportions of fast and slow components differ depending on the type of incident particle.
 In general, the scintillation decay processes induced by neutrons and alpha particles are slower than those induced by electrons and gamma rays.
 This characteristic forms the physical basis for particle identification using pulse shape discrimination (PSD) techniques~\cite{OKeeffe:2011dex,Ranucci:1994cs}.
 To illustrate this difference, Fig.~\ref{fig:pdf_selected} presents the scintillation time profiles calculated using Eq.~\ref{eq:multiple_exp} for several representative liquid scintillator formulations listed in Table~\ref{table:time properties}, under the particle excitation conditions employed in their respective original experiments.
 The results reveal clear distinctions among these profiles.
 Given that the reconstruction performance of PMT waveforms may be affected by the scintillation time profile of the liquid scintillator—particularly when complex features such as undershoot are present and become coupled with the timing characteristics—this issue warrants careful investigation.
 Accordingly, in the following sections, PMT simulated waveforms are generated using the several scintillation time profiles shown in Fig.~\ref{fig:pdf_selected} as inputs (as described in Section~\ref{sec:simulation}), and the reconstruction performance of the deconvolution algorithm is analyzed and compared.